Ghasera: 18th century

 Currently, of the four gateways only one remains along with the Ruined walls. in 1753.

 Independence

 Despite pressure by the princely states of Alwar and Bharatpur, who ruled in the region, the Meo community decided not to migrate to Pakistan during the Partition of India.
-In 1947, Mahatma Gandhi visited Ghasera to urge the Muslims living there not to leave, calling the Meos “Iss desh ke reed ke haddi” or the backbone of India.Every December 19 since 2000, Meo Muslims in Haryana have been commemorating Mahatma Gandhi’s visit to the village in erstwhile Mewat district as Mewat Diwas.
+In 1947, Mahatma Gandhi visited Ghasera to urge the Muslims living there not to leave, calling the Meos "Iss desh ke reed ke haddi" or the backbone of India.Every 19 December since 2000, Meo Muslims in Haryana have been commemorating Mahatma Gandhi’s visit to the village in erstwhile Mewat district as Mewat Diwas.

-Destruction of Hindu temples

-There are various ponds and shrines to Hindu gods around the pound, However those temples were demolished by the hardliner Muslims and Masjids were built in place of those temples.